jiaz/resume/jiajizhoucv.md

 :   Experienced in Java technologies such as Spring, OSGi, Hibernate, JUnit, maven, etc.

 Javascript
-:   Experienced in Nodejs web service development.
+:   Experienced in production quality Nodejs web service development.

 C#
-:   Experienced in WCF web service development.
+:   Experienced in production quality WCF web service development.

 Relational DB
-:   Solid understanding of Relational Databases such as MySQL, Oracle, SQLServer.
+:   Solid understanding of Relational Databases such as MySQL and SQLServer.

 NoSQL
 :   Some experience with NoSQL databases such as Redis, MongoDB.